The Council of the County of Vermilion River is comprised of seven Councillors who are elected for four year terms:

 GREETINGS FROM COUNCIL:

-On behalf of your 2017-2021 elected Council, Marty Baker, Clint Murray, Lonnie Wolgien, Les Cusack, Jason Stelmaschuk, Stacey Hryciuk and myself, Dale Swyripa, we would like to express our sincere gratitude to our ratepayers and staff for the many expressions of support we have received during our first year in office.
-It is also my pleasure to return again this year as your Reeve with Stacey as our Deputy Reeve.
+On behalf of your 2021-2025 elected Council, Marty Baker, Dale Swyripa, George Kuneff, Jason Stelmaschuk, Les Cusack, Clinton Murray and myself, Stacey Hryciuk, we would like to express our sincere gratitude to our ratepayers and staff for the many expressions of support we received over the past four years and we look forward to our next term.
+It is my pleasure to serve as your Reeve with Clinton Murray as Deputy Reeve.

-This has been a busy year for all departments and a big thanks goes out to our frontline employees who continually work in the eye of the public on designated projects, maintenance and unforeseen issues as they arise.
+Even with the struggles of a slow economy, Council has strived to build and maintain through strategic budgeting.
+It was once again a very busy year for all departments and a big thanks goes out to our frontline employees who continually work in the eye of the public on designated projects, maintenance and unforeseen issues as they arise.